courselab/snaskii21/README.md

 ## SETUP

-In the following section, the leading `#` in commands indicates that they require administrative privileges (`sudo`).
+In the following section, the leading `#` in commands indicates that require administrative privileges (`sudo`).

 ### Dependencies